AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 2. Homogeneity and isotropy in terms of (average) mass

-distributionand other physical conditions in space.
+distribution and other physical conditions in space.

-At one time, the third version was also discussed, the so-called perfect
+At one time, the third version was also

-of matter be the same not only in different parts of the
+requiring that the mean density of matter be the same not only in

-universe, but also in time.
-This incorrect version of the
+different parts of the universe, but also in time.
+This incorrect

-below).
+universe (see below).

-The universe can be
+The universe can be compared to a

 atoms, which cluster into stars and planets in which the density